 My car caught on fire in our garage.
 Because of the fast response time of CAL FIRE and the Arcata Fire Department, the fire was limited to the car.
 I have witnessed first-hand the dangers of the job.
 My family and I appreciated their swift response and professionalism.

 - Jason Wells, Attorney At Law

-The counties we served are rural and challenging for finding help in many areas, therefore we extend our representation to the rural areas of Northern California for CAL FIRE personnel.
+The counties we served are rural and challenging for finding help in many areas, therefore we extend our representation to Northern California for CAL FIRE personnel.

 Why Are Workers' Compensation CAL FIRE Cases Different?